virgili0/Virgilio/README.md

 # Towards the new Virgilio map
 In the image above you can see the roadmap of the new version of Virgilio.
+For now just use the old organization of the project at the end of this page.

 # What is Virgilio?
 Studying and reading through the Internet means swimming in an infinite jungle of chaotic information, even more so in rapidly changing innovative fields.